voisine/NSManagedObject-Sugar/README.md

         // delete an instance of an entity
         [entity deleteObject];

-        // persist changes (this happens automatically when the app terminates) [NSManagedObject saveContext];
+        // persist changes (this also happens automatically when the app terminates) [NSManagedObject saveContext];

     ...